-- 1. Since the area being measured is read through the base of the sensor, heat flow through the connecting leads can create an offset between the sensor chip and the true sample temperature.
-Thermal anchoring of the connecting wires is necessary to assure that the sensor and the leads are at the same temperature as the sample. - 2.
-Connecting wires should be thermally anchored at several temperatures between room temperature and cryogenic temperatures to guarantee that heat is not being conducted through the leads to the sensing element. - 3.
-If the connecting leads have a thin insulation such as FormvarTM or Polyimide, a simple thermal anchor can be made by winding the wires around a copper post, bobbin or other thermal mass.
-A minimum of five wraps around the thermal mass should provide enough of an anchor.
+Since the area being measured is read through the base of the sensor, heat flow through the connecting leads can create an offset between the sensor chip and the true sample temperature.
+Thermal anchoring of the connecting wires is necessary to assure that the sensor and the leads are at the same temperature as the sample.

+- Connecting wires should be thermally anchored at several temperatures between room temperature and cryogenic temperatures to guarantee that heat is not being conducted through the leads to the sensing element.
+The leads of the BO packages are thermally anchored to the mounting block with a beryllium oxide heat sink chip. - 2.
+If the sensing leads or connecting wires have a thin insulation such as Polyimide, a simple thermal anchor can be made by winding the wires around a copper post, bobbin, or other thermal mass.
+A minimum of five wraps around the thermal mass should provide sufficient thermal anchoring.
 However, if space permits, additional wraps are recommended for good measure.
 To maintain good electrical isolation over many thermal cycles, it is good practice to first varnish a single layer of cigarette paper to the anchored area then wrap the wire around the paper and bond in place with a thin layer of IMI 7031 Varnish.
 FormvarTM wiring insulation has a tendency to craze with the application of IMI varnish.
-Once IMI varnish is applied, the wires cannot be disturbed until all solvents have evaporated and the varnish has fully cured (typically 12 to 24 h). - 4.
-A final thermal anchor at the sample itself is a good practice to ensure thermal equilibrium between the sample and temperature sensor.
+Once IMI varnish is applied, the wires cannot be disturbed until all solvents have evaporated and the varnish has fully cured (typically 12 to 24 h). - 3.
+As a minimum, one of the thermal anchors should be as close as possible to the sample itself to ensure thermal equilibrium between the sample and temperature sensor.

-CRYOGENIC ACCESSORIES - Recommended for proper installation and use of DT-470/471/670/671 LR Sensors.
+CRYOGENIC ACCESSORIES - Recommended for proper installation and use of DT-470/471/670/671 BO sensors:

-Stycast® Epoxy 2850FT (P/N 9003-020, 9003-021): Permanent attachment, excellent low temperature properties, poor electrical conductor, low cure shrinkage.
+Stycast Epoxy® 2850FT (P/N 9003-020, 9003-021): Permanent attachment, excellent low temperature properties, poor electrical conductor, and low cure shrinkage.

 Apiezon® N Grease (P/N 9004-020): Low viscosity, easy to use, solidifies at cryogenic temperatures, excellent lubricant.
 IMI 7031 Varnish (P/N 9009-002): Nonpermanent attachment, excellent thermal conductor, easy to apply and remove.
 Indium Solder (P/N 9007-002-05): 99.99% pure, excellent electroplating material, foil form.

-90%Pb 10%Sn Solder (P/N 9008-001): Greater lead content, for higher temperature applications no greater than 200°C.

-Phosphor-bronze Wire (P/N 9001-00X): Available in single, duo, and quad strands, no magnetic attraction, low thermal conduction.
+90% Pb 10% Sn Solder (P/N 9008-001): Greater lead content, for higher temperature applications no greater than 200 °C. Phosphor-bronze Wire (P/N 9001-00X): Available in single, duo, and quad strands, no magnetic attraction, low thermal conduction.